kathrynezong/ResumeCritic/README.md

 # ResumeCritic

-**AI-Powered Resume Tailoring Platform**
+**NLP-Powered Resume Tailoring Platform**

-ResumeCritic is a full-stack web application that analyzes resumes against job descriptions using AI/NLP logic to score alignment and highlight missing keywords.
+ResumeCritic is a full-stack web application that analyzes resumes against job descriptions using NLP (spaCy) and rule-based keyword matching to score alignment and highlight missing keywords.
 The project uses a **FastAPI** backend and a **Next.js (TypeScript)** frontend to deliver an interactive experience for users looking to optimize their resumes.

 ---